The Imaginarium of Doctor Parnassus: Plot

-With the bet nearing its end, Parnassus reluctantly reveals to Valentina her secret origins: after aging from immortality, Parnassus made a new pact with Mr. Nick to be youthful again, in order to win the heart of a woman he loved.
+Parnassus reveals to Valentina her past: after aging from normal mortality, Parnassus made a pact with Mr. Nick to be youthful again, in order to win the heart of a woman he loved.
 In exchange, any child he fathered would become Mr. Nick's property at the age of 16.
-Valentina is horrified at her father's revelation.
-Meanwhile, having discovered that Tony is a fraudulent charity scammer who stole organs from orphans in developing countries and sold them to wealthy westerners, Anton confronts Tony, but Tony fights him off, pushes Valentina into the Imaginarium, and joins her.
-Influenced by Valentina's romantic desires, Tony's face changes to that of her dream lover, and they float along a beautiful river in a gondola, fulfilling their shared sexual feelings.
-A child in rags disrupts their serene boat trip, transitioning the scene to one of Tony as a philanthropist, speaking at a fundraiser for impoverished children.
-Anton, following the pair into the Imaginarium, appears in the form of an outspoken child and exposes Tony as a fraud.
-A mob of angry benefactors pursues Tony, and, as the landscape disintegrates, Anton confesses his love for Valentina before falling into a void.
+Valentina is horrified by her father's revelation.
+Having discovered that Tony stole organs from orphans in developing countries and sold them to wealthy westerners, Anton confronts Tony, but Tony fights him off, pushes Valentina into the Imaginarium, then joins her.
+Influenced by Valentina's desires, Tony's face changes to that of her dream lover, and they float along a river in a gondola, fulfilling their shared sexual feelings.
+A child in rags disrupts their trip, transitioning the scene to one of Tony as a philanthropist, speaking at a fundraiser for impoverished children.
+Anton appears in the form of an outspoken child exposing Tony as a fraud.
+A mob of angry benefactors pursues Tony.
+As the landscape disintegrates, Anton confesses his love for Valentina before falling into a void.

-Distraught and angry over her father's bargain and a lifetime of hiding the truth from her, Valentina willingly gives her soul over to Mr. Nick.
-Disillusioned by the easy victory, Mr. Nick offers Parnassus yet another bargain: to trade Valentina's soul for Tony's.
-Therefore, as the mob approaches Tony to hang him, Parnassus presents Tony with his true sturdy golden pipe that will allow him to survive the hanging as well as a near-perfect but brittle replica.
-Parnassus hopes that Tony will choose wrong; indeed, Tony inserts the cheap replica in his windpipe and thus dies when the mob lynches him.
-Mr. Nick keeps his word, freeing Valentina's soul but not revealing her new location to Parnassus, who is abandoned to wander in despair for years, trapped in his own Imaginarium.
+Distraught over her father's bargain, Valentina gives her soul over to Mr. Nick even as he tries dissuading her.
+Disillusioned by the easy victory, Mr. Nick offers Parnassus another bargain: Valentina's soul for Tony's.
+As the mob approaches Tony to hang him, Parnassus presents Tony with his golden pipe that will allow him to survive the hanging, but also a brittle replica, then tricks Tony into choosing the replica; he dies when the mob lynches him.
+Mr. Nick frees Valentina's soul but does not reveal her location to Parnassus, who is abandoned to wander in despair, trapped in the Imaginarium.

-One day, Parnassus looks up to find himself a pitiful beggar back in London, when Valentina suddenly walks by him.
-He sees that she is now happily married to Anton, and they have a daughter.
-As Parnassus watches them through a window, his old assistant Percy walks up to him, dissuading him from interrupting Valentina's new cheerful life.
-Parnassus finally seems to be at peace, just knowing that his daughter is happy.
-Soon, Parnassus and Percy have teamed up again, presenting toy theatres of the Imaginarium and the troupe on a street corner.
-As Mr. Nick appears one final time to beckon Parnassus over to him for a new bargain, Percy quickly intervenes, ordering Parnassus back to work.
+Years later, Parnassus finds himself a beggar back in London, when Valentina walks by.
+She is married to Anton, has a daughter with him, and lives an affluent life.
+Percy walks up to him, dissuading him from interrupting Valentina's new life.
+Parnassus and Percy team up again, selling toy theatres of the Imaginarium and the troupe on a street corner.
+As Mr. Nick appears and beckons Parnassus to him, Percy tells Parnassus to return to work.